Jit-wild/Prodigy-hacks/README.md

-# Prodigy-hacks
-These Hacks are NOT MINE I'm just spreading Them out!
+DISCLAIMER: These Hacks are NOT MINE I'm just spreading Them out!